Flight-Free-UK/flight_free_uk_website/source/posts/how-to-thrive-in-a-uk-winter.html.markdown

 cover_image: /images/uploads/winter_canva.jpg
 summary: Short days and cold nights might send you reaching for the travel brochure for a quick flight somewhere hot.
 But there’s a lot to love in a UK winter.
-Here’s how to make the most of our northern climate.
+Here are five ways to make the most of our northern climate.
 author: FlightFree UK
 read_time_minute: 3
 ---
-## Get as much natural light as you can
+## 1. Get as much natural light as you can

 ![](/images/uploads/winter-walk_canva.jpg)